dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 Keyword arguments:

 * max_connections (int) -- max concurrent open http requests, refer throttling warning in the gotcha section at the bottom of the docs
+* dest_dir (str | Path) -- destination directory for the downloaded file, default is current working directory (default = None)
 * verbose (bool) -- prints the download progress (default = False)

 Returns:

-* file_name (str) -- returns the name of the file including extension
+* file_path (Path) -- returns the path to the downloaded file including extension

 #### upload_file